microsoft/BotFramework-WebChat/samples/02.branding-styling-and-customization/g.send-timeout/README.md

 + }
 ```

-When the page is loaded, you should see the button bar is loaded.
+When the page is loaded, you should see the button bar on the page.

 ### Hooking the button bar